patrick-motard/dotfiles/README.md

 7. rofi menu for selecting screen layout.
 Or maybe something other than rofi.
 My current i3 method is starting to reach it's limits.

+8. refactor install script to be written in another language probably python. move dependencies to list files. have core packages and non core packages. have commands to add and remove packages from both list files and os.

 # Unanswered Questions

 Things I want to know but didn't have time to look into when I thought of it.